openbullet/openbullet2-docs/docs/contributing/development.md

 ### Feature Branches

 From time to time, major projects may come up that require multiple PRs and contributions from multiple people.
-For these tasks, feature branches specific to the feature should be created, based off of `master`.
+For these tasks, feature branches specific to the feature should be created, based off of `staging`.
 This helps allow the work to progress without breaking `master` for long periods and allowing those interested in that particular project the ability to work at their own pace instead of racing to fix a broken feature before the next release.
 To create a feature branch, please communicate with a Core team member and that can be arranged.

-Once the feature a feature branch was created for is ready, it can be merged in one shot into `master` and the feature branch removed.
+Once the feature, a feature branch was created for is ready, it can be merged in one shot into `staging` and the feature branch removed.

 ### The Master Branch

-The `master` branch is the primary face of the project and main development branch.
-Except for emergency release hotfixes, all PRs should target `master`.
+The `master` branch is the primary face of the project and main branch.
+Except for emergency release hotfixes the `staging` development branch, all PRs should target `staging`.
 As a general rule, no PR should break master and all PRs should be tested before merging to ensure this does not occur.
-We're only human and this is still likely to happen, but you should generally be safe to build off of `master` if you want the latest and greatest version of OpenBullet2.
+We're only human and this is still likely to happen, but you should generally be safe to build off of `stating` if you want the latest and greatest version of OpenBullet2.

 ## Testing a Pull Request